johannschopplich/nuxt-api-party/docs/guide/how-it-works.md

 ## Nuxt Static Generation

-When using `nuxi generate` to pre-render your application, the result of each API call is stored in the [Nuxt `payload`](https://nuxt.com/docs/api/composables/use-nuxt-app#payload).
+When using `nuxt generate` to pre-render your application, the result of each API call is stored in the [Nuxt `payload`](https://nuxt.com/docs/api/composables/use-nuxt-app#payload).